pingcap/docs/tidb-cloud/terraform/restore-resource.md

     main.tf
     ```

-6. To ensure the consistency of the config and state, you can execute `terraform plan` or `terraform apply`.
+6. To ensure the consistency of the configuration and state, you can execute `terraform plan` or `terraform apply`.
 If you see `No changes`, the import is successful.

     ```
     $ terraform apply